tony-aw/tinycodet/README.md

 Most functions in this R-package are fully vectorized and optimized, and have been well documented.

-WARNING: This package is still very much experimental.
-Function names, argument names, and so on may change dramatically.
-Use it for testing only, until it’s stable.
+&nbps;

+I no longer consider this R package to be “experimental”.
+It is now fully functional.
+Besides some textual changes in the documentation and website articles, I do not expect (big) changes for this R package to come.

 Currently this R package is only available on GitHub.
+I might publish it on CRAN later.